orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-In the above example exclude response body validations not generated
+In the above example, response body validations are not generated

-##### coerce
+#### coerce

 Type: `Object`.

-Default Value: `false`.

-Use to set the coerce for the zod schema.
-If you set it to true, the schema will be generated with the coerce on possible types.
+Use to configure [coercion](https://zod.dev/api?id=coercion) for the Zod schema.
+If set to `true`, the schema will be generated with the coerce on all possible types.

-You can also provide an array of coerce types to only generate the coerce types for the specified types.
+If an array of coerce types are provided, coercion is only generated for the specified types.

 example: